pwnmaphone/Bootstrap-G3n3sis_/README.md

 A full featured bootstrap for ios14.0-17.0, A8-A17,M1+M2. (currently tested on ios15.0~ios17.0)

+# Note!
+Bootstrap-G3n3sis_ is independent of Bootstrap (besides being updated to latest Bootstrap versions), please do not antagonize RootHideDev regarding this fork.

+Bootstrap G3n3sis *will* include:
+- Springboard Injection (in progress)
+- Possible SafeMode (in progress)
+- Support for all A12+ + iOS 15+ devices (in progress)

+~ iOS 17 is obviously not supported (for now).

 ## Building

 You'll need MacOS to build, as you require Xcode Command Line Tools.
 If you don't have Xcode installed, you can install the Command Line Tools by itself by running `xcode-select --install`.